GaryHostt/Oracle_Integration/README.md

 [Invoking OIC endpoints with Oauth & IDCS](https://www.ateam-oracle.com/trigger-oic-integration-using-oauth)

+- This is an alternative to the basic auth policy that is normally used by a non-federated IDCS user that calls your integration endpoints.

 [Integrating chatbots with VBCS applications](https://blogs.oracle.com/vbcs/integrating-chatbots-into-vbcs-applications)

-You can also give chatbots [custom skills to call APIs](https://github.com/oracle/opa-oda-chat) from conversations - this could include the OIC API.
+- You can also give chatbots [custom skills to call APIs](https://github.com/oracle/opa-oda-chat) from conversations - this could include the OIC API.

 [Using lookup tables](https://www.techsupper.com/2019/12/oracle-integration-cloud-service-lookups-2.html)

 [Using a javascript function in OIC](https://blogs.oracle.com/integration/using-a-library-in-oic)

-Have to deal with an oddly formatted flat file or API response, or need to generate a random number?
+- Have to deal with an oddly formatted flat file or API response, or need to generate a random number?
 Use a javascript function!

 [Oracle Integration Solutions Catalog](https://docs.oracle.com/en/solutions/index.html?product=Oracle%20Integration&technology=PaaS&page=0&is=true&sort=0)

-This provides pre-defined cross-product architectures.
+- This provides pre-defined cross-product architectures.

 [Best video for installing an agent](https://www.youtube.com/watch?v=nYmOgX95wd4)

-The agent is required to integrate with systems not accessible from the internet.
+- The agent is required to integrate with systems not accessible from the internet.
 You only need an egress rule allowing communication over port 22.
 The agent ensures your on-premises systems can live in harmony with the cloud.
 If you are having issues, [check this page for solutions](https://docs.oracle.com/en/cloud/paas/integration-cloud/integrations-user/troubleshooting-premises-connectivity-agent-issues.html); ex: when configuring - do not use an IDCS federated account!

 [Using a Service Gateway to route agent traffic soley over OCI](https://blogs.oracle.com/cloud-infrastructure/access-oracle-services-privately-with-a-service-gateway)

 ## Integration Walk-throughs

-These are less detailed than the previous workshops, but useful for starting.
+These are less detailed than the previous workshops, but are useful for starting use cases with the systems below.

 ### Oracle Apps with OIC